lenskit/lkpy/doc/mf.rst

 .. module:: lenskit.algorithms.funksvd

 FunkSVD_ is an SVD-like matrix factorization that uses stochastic gradient descent, configured much like coordinate descent, to train the user-feature and item-feature matrices.
+We generally don't recommend using it in new applications or experiments; the ALS-based algorithms are less sensitive to hyperparameters, and the TensorFlow algorithms provide more optimized gradient descent training of the same prediction model.

 .. autoclass:: FunkSVD
     :show-inheritance: